 The trees and their fruit

 A mix of apple, pear, cherry, plum, gage, mulberry, quince and medlar have been planted.
 The tree varieties include Buckinghamshire Sheep’s Nose (cider apple), Bazeley (desert apple), Long Reinette (desert apple), Mary Morgan (desert apple), Aylesbury Prune (desert plum), Stewkley Red (desert plum), Duke of Buckingham (pear), Prestwood White Heart (cherry) and Ronald’s Heart (cherry) to name but a few.
-A full list of trees is available on the Parish Council website.
+View the full list of trees.

 Biodiversity Hot Spot